 Research interests: Coping with cancer, communication, illness perception, cross-cultural comparisons, medical decision-making and palliative care.

 Ozan is a Health Psychologist/Psycho-Oncologist in the Department of Medical Oncology at Ankara Baskent University, Turkey.
 Also completing his doctoral studies in Clinical Health Psychology program at the Barcelona University in Spain.
 He has an affiliation as a supervisor consultant with Family Haven/SA Pregnancy and Parenting Counselling Services in Adelaide, Australia.
 Ozan’s main goals are to raise awareness about psycho-oncology within Turkey and increase the awareness of psycho-social needs of cancer care.
-His research projects have focussed on cultural perception of illness, quality of life, and complementary and alternative medicine (CAM) use by cancer patients as well as adaption of psycho-oncological clinical tools to the Turkish language and population.
-He is currently developing and adapting psycho-oncological clinical tools to be used among the Turkish population.
-In fact, he is interested in developing culturally appropriate guidelines and brochures for Turkish cancer patients and their caregivers.
-He is also hoping to contribute other relevant guidelines and brochures internationally.
-Ozan was elected as the Early Career Director of IPOS between the years of 2017 – 2019.
-By taking this position, Ozan aims to collaborate and work alongside other early psycho-oncologists to enhance their knowledge about psychosocial cancer care internationally.
+His research projects have focussed on cultural perception of illness, quality of life, and complementary and alternative medicine (CAM) use by cancer patients as well as adaption of psycho-oncological clinical tools to Turkish language and population.
+He is currently developing and adapting psycho-oncological clinical tools to be used among Turkish population.
+In fact, he is interested in developing culturally appropriate guidelines and brochures for Turkish cancer patients and their care givers, he is also hoping to contribute other relevant guidelines and brochures internationally.
+Ozan has elected as the Early Career Director of IPOS between the years of 2017 - 2019.
+By taking this position, Ozan aims to collaborate and work along with other early psycho-oncologists to enhance their knowledge about psycho social cancer care internationally.